folkertvanheusden/HAM-router/README.md

 This gateway software can function as a gateway and digipeater for AX.25 and APRS over LoRa, axudp, local ax.25 network interface.

-Packets can be logged as json via MQTT, WebSockets.
-They can also be stored in a MongoDB.
-Statistics of this server-program can be retreived via SNMP.
-APRS data can also be send to APRS-IS.
-It also has a simple web-interface.
+Packets can be stored in a MongoDB, viewed via a web-interface (using web-sockets).
+The program has a built-in SNMP server (for statistics).
+APRS data can be transmitted to APRS-SI.

 software requirements:
 * cmake